tabiszs/LINSW-rpi4-rescue-os/README.md

-# RPI4 - operational and administrative (rescue) operating system
+# RPI4 - operational and administrative (rescue) OS
 This configuration enable to create normal and administrative operating system on one device.

 ### Description